Brain-Inspired AI with Hyperbolic Geometry: Introduction

 \section{Introduction}

-Artificial neural networks (ANN), and more specifically, Deep Learning have led to great advancements in the field of AI in the last decade.
-The architecture of ANN with connected neurons that fire based on activation mechanisms was inspired by the brain's architecture, albeit with simplifications.
-This methodology has vastly outperformed other AI approaches on a wide range of tasks and has led to deep learning systems powering many of the products we use in day-to-day life.\\
+Artificial neural networks (ANNs), and more specifically, Deep Learning have led to great advancements in the field of AI in the last decade.
+The architecture of ANNs with connected neurons that fire based on activation mechanisms were inspired by the brain's architecture, albeit with many simplifications.
+This methodology has outperformed other AI approaches on a wide range of tasks and has led to deep learning systems powering many of the products we use in day-to-day life.\\

-The vast majority of ANN use Euclidean geometry as their latent geometry, with research on the use of other geometries being relatively niche, despite the latent geometry of various brain functions not being Euclidean.
+The vast majority of ANNs use Euclidean geometry as their latent geometry, with research on the use of other geometries being relatively niche, despite the latent geometry of various brain functions seemingly being hyperbolic.
+We propose that the latent geometric structures found in the brain can offer valuable insights for advancing AI models.
+This paper serves as a position paper, arguing for the increased integration of hyperbolic geometry in artificial neural networks; this argument is grounded in the idea that artificial intelligence can significantly benefit from adopting geometric representations that more closely resemble those used by the brain and seem to help it to efficiently and effectively perform cognitive tasks.

-Hyperbolic geometry, which is a non-Euclidean geometry with negative curvature, is often called the geometry of complex networks \cite{Krioukov} and has shown remarkable improvements compared to other geometries in modelling complex networks and hierarchical structures.
-A complex system is a system composed of many interacting parts which display collective behaviour that does not follow trivially from the behaviours of the individual parts \cite{Newman_2011}.
-They commonly have a hierarchical modularity \cite{siyari2018emergence} \cite{ravasz2003hierarchical} and can often be represented as a complex network.
-An example of a hierarchical complex system is the human brain.
-Recently, there has been an increase in research that has shown various brain functions are best described using hyperbolic geometry \cite{sharpee_olfactory} \cite{zhang2023hippocampal} \cite{kim2023target}.
-Inspired by this connection, we investigate whether hyperbolic geometry can improve the performance of ANN.
+Hyperbolic geometry, a non-Euclidean geometry with negative curvature, is often referred to as the geometry of \textit{complex networks} \cite{Krioukov}.
+It has demonstrated significant advantages over other geometries in modeling complex networks and hierarchical structures.
+Complex networks are used to represent \textit{complex systems}—systems composed of many interacting parts whose collective behaviour cannot be trivially deduced from the behaviour of individual components \cite{Newman_2011}.
+These systems frequently exhibit hierarchical modularity \cite{siyari2018emergence} \cite{ravasz2003hierarchical} and are effectively modeled as complex networks.
+A prominent example of a hierarchical complex network is the human brain.

+Recently, there has been an increase in research that has shown various brain functions as well as the brains architecture are best described with hyperbolic geometry \cite{sharpee_olfactory} \cite{zhang2023hippocampal} \cite{kim2023target}.
+The human brain is responsible for regulating bodily functions and enabling advanced cognitive processes such as reasoning and memory.
+Drawing inspiration from neuroscience has proven valuable in advancing AI systems \cite{ren2024brain}, and making use of the brains latent geometry could lead to further improvements.